Fujifilm X100F vs Panasonic GX85

-Both the X100F and the GX85 are recent models that are part of the current product line-up.
-The GX85 replaced the earlier Panasonic GX7, while the X100F followed on from the Fujifilm X100T.
+The GX85 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100F better than the Panasonic GX85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.